beego/beedoc/en-US/intro/contributing.md

 ## Introduction

 Beego is a free and open source software, which means that anyone can contribute to its development and progress.
-Beego's source code is hosted on github, which provides a very easy way to fork the project and merge your contributions.
+Beego's source code is hosted on github (https://github.com/astaxie/beego), which provides a very easy way to fork the project and merge your contributions.

+### How can I be a contributor of beego

+You can fork, modify and then send a Pull Request to us.
+We will review your code and give you feedback of your changes as soon as possible.

 ## Pull Requests